 If your tank is smaller than the typical 275-gallon unit, you will need to take those differences into account when you mark the due dates for oil refills on your calendar.
 If you start the season with a half-full tank of oil, you will need to take that factor into account as you schedule your first refill.

 During the months when your oil tank is continually in use, the oil should be in good condition as long as it flows through the system without impurities.
 After you turn your heating system off for the spring and summer months, the oil should remain healthy during the five- or six-month period when the tank is inactive.
 Once you turn the heater back on in late September, the pre-existing oil should work just fine along with any newer oil that you add to the tank.
 Overall, oil should last for 18 to 24 months.

 Oil can go bad if impurities get into the system and corrupt the oil’s properties.
 For example, if trace elements of metal and rust get into the oil, it will corrupt the viscosity and make it more difficult for the oil to work its way through the heating system.
 If the problem is allowed to fester, the bad oil can hamper system efficiency and force moving metal parts to grind against one another, causing corrosion in the process.
 To prevent this from happening, it is wise to have your tank cleaned every few years.

 As fall takes hold, you should fill your oil tank in advance of the cold spells and keep the supply at a healthy level.
 Shipley Energy is the leading supplier of heating oil to homes in Pennsylvania and Maryland.
-Order your heating oil online from Shipley Energy today or call us at 717-714-3271.
+Order your heating oil online from Shipley Energy or call us today.